lxbtlr/formica/README.md

     ```

 ### Note
-Installing them through your prefered method is fine -- I personally use nix :snowflake: to create a nix shell environment to load all dependencies easily from the default.nix file using the command:
+Installing these libraies through your prefered method is fine -- I personally use nix :snowflake: to create a nix shell environment to load all dependencies easily from the default.nix file using the command:
 ```
 nix-shell default.nix
 ```